 Without sounding like I'm trying to avoid my job or without sounding like I don't care or don't want to come in.
 While I truly, in my heart, kind of don't want to come in.
-That's a though communication situation in my opinion.
+That's a tough communication situation in my opinion.
 That's tough for me.
 Sorting that out, doing that assessment and that triage and helping that nurse feel supported.
 Sometimes, the patient or family doesn't really need you at all, it's all the nurse that's stressed.
 It gets to be a hard call about how we manage our limited time.
 That's a tough communication situation.”
 [Tricia, lines 381-412]

-This was not an easy thing to explain for Tricia.
-Although she loves her job, it can become difficult to determine when a coworker is asking for help with something chaplain-related or just needing help because they are not sure who else can help.
-This becomes the paradox of the value of a chaplain as a resource.
-Tricia is dealing with trying to manage home life while also being tempted to go back to work earlier than expected.
-This is a tension that causes either work or home life to be sacrificed.
-At that moment, Tricia had to prioritize one over the other, even though both are important.
-This tension creates a paradox into the utility of the chaplain.
+Tricia explains this situation with great difficulty.
+Although she loves her job, it can become difficult to determine when a coworker asks for chaplain-related help as compared to frustration or stress help.
+As an “on-call” resource, Tricia deals with trying to manage home life while also being tempted to go back to work earlier than expected.
+No matter which decision she makes, she sacrifices both home and work as she cannot divorce herself from either.
+That is, if she goes to work, the guilt of leaving her daughter without cuddles remains; if she stays home to cuddle and sleep, the possibility that the patient or family is truly in need remains in the back of her mind.
+At that moment, Tricia prioritizes one over the other, even though both are important.

-Hospital chaplains are widely referred to as non-revenue generating departments, as they do not directly bring revenue into the hospital from their services.
-Tricia talked about this briefly as she continued her interview.
+Just as there is no overtime pay for hospital chaplains, non-revenue generating is where they appear on the organizational financials.
+They do not directly bring revenue into the hospital from their services.
+Tricia talks about this briefly as she continues her interview.

 “Yeah.
 I think as a non-revenue generating department we often fly under the radar until there's a really big problem.
 Then we're there to say the blessing on the tree that we plant because some staff member was killed at work.
 I think we have a lot to offer, I don't know that we always make that clear enough, high enough up that it then comes back our way, if that makes sense.”
 [Tricia, lines 302-308]

-Along those lines, Barry describes the overall challenge of being a part of a department that is necessary but not financially desirable.
+Along those lines, Barry describes the overall challenge of being a part of a department that is necessary, but not financially desirable.
 He talks about the challenges to understanding how to measure and track the success of chaplains in an organization that has multiple expectations.
-He explains in his own words.

 “I think that the chaplaincy field is a very insecure field.
 We're not a revenue-generating department, if you will.
 We are a soft-skill and much needed, nevertheless, but ...
 We're constantly measuring what we do, how we do it.
 There are tools that we have to fill out.
 How much time we spend on the encounter?
 What kind of encounter?
 We're constantly looking and splitting hairs over everything we do.”
 [Barry, Lines 209-214]

-The work of the chaplain begins to develop this constant tension in their contributions to their work environment.
+The chaplain’s work begins to develop this constant tension regarding contributions.
 Investments made into the careful spiritual provision and guidance also compete with issues of security, safety, and comfort.
-A hospital chaplain may be asked theologically complex questions in regards to life decisions, while also being asked to accompany a grieving family to cafeteria to comfort them.
-They may be questioned on budget-related decisions, while also being left out of the conversation on effective health outcomes.
-Although their positions are assumed to be necessary, they are aware that their jobs must be performed effectively to avoid being downsized or phased out by administrative cuts.
+A hospital chaplain may address theologically complex questions in regards to life decisions, while also being asked to accompany a grieving family to the cafeteria for comfort.
+They may provide input on budget-related decisions, while also being left out of the conversation on effective health outcomes.
+Patients and coworkers perceive and assume they are necessary; however, they are aware they must perform effectively to avoid downsizing or phasing out during administrative cuts.